 It even has a descriptive word, opaque which describes its common property.

 Opal is seen at its most impressive at dawn and dusk, particularly in its round or oval form which is one of the most common cuts.
 Fire opal, an orange red variety from Mexico is often faceted.
-The other common cut is cabochon.
+The other common ‘cut’, or lack thereof, is cabochon.

 Perhaps 95% of Opals comes from Australia with smaller deposits Mexico, Brazil, Central America, USA and Japan.
 It is with Australia it is largely associated and this October birthstone is the gemstone of Australia.